1993 Latur earthquake: Background and geology

+Impact

+The earthquake struck at 03:56 local time, when many residents were still celebrating a religious holiday.
+In Latur District, 817 of its 936 villages were affected; 374 villages were damaged in Osmanabad District.
+Fifty-two villages were levelled.
+Estimates of the death toll range from 7,582 to over 11,000.
+In Killari, more than 1,200 people died and at least 2,847 homes were razed.
+Within the epicenter area, nearly all livestock were destroyed.
+The scale of death and destruction was considered disproportionately large for the moderate earthquake magnitude.
+Poor construction methods and rainy weather which preceded the earthquake contributed to the destruction.

 Relief efforts

 Several foreign and local donors reacted immediately to the tragedy by sending relief teams and rescue workers.
 Physicians and staff from Railway Hospital, Solapur and V.M.
 Medical College, Solapur were amongst the first to reach the site and assisted with treatment of the injured over the next several weeks.
 The first convoy of over 120 trucks laden with relief material such as tents, blankets, food and clothing, medical supplies and temporary shelters given by international donors departed from Mumbai at around 10am on 2 October 1993.
 42nd battalion of MIL, The Indian Army, State Reserve Police Force, Central Reserve Police Force and other law enforcement agencies rushed their personnel almost immediately after the quake, assuming there would be a greater number of casualties.

-Amateur radio role

-Among the first to respond were amateur radio operators from Mumbai and Hyderabad, who had rushed to Omerga, a town near Latur from where all quake-hit areas could be accessed by road.
-The Mumbai-based JNA Wireless Association undertook a special mission.
-With four-wheel drive vehicles given for the purpose by Mahindra and Mahindra, a group of eight Mumbai-based radio hams escorted the supplies convoy from Mumbai to Omerga.
-Later, the radio operators split into four groups and visited scores of ravaged villages, relaying vital information – such as possible outbreak of disease, food supply and devastation – to a control station set up in Omerga.
-During the 10-and-a-half-day trip, these radio hams successfully assisted disaster mitigation efforts undertaken by the Indian government and private aid agencies.

-For victims help came from whole world and many nations.
-Indian land lords also made intensive efforts in giving donation and help.
-Madhavrao Scindia had made highest donation in all over India for rescue and help to victim people.